 - Carnaval del Sol – a major Latin American festival in Vancouver at Concord Pacific Place in early July.

-- Fiesta Mexicana – a free Mexican festival that used to take place at the Roundhouse in Yaletown at 181 Roundhouse Mews in September but, in years since 2017, Market Mexico at Robson Square.
+- Fiesta Mexicana – a free Mexican festival that used to take place at the Roundhouse in Yaletown at 181 Roundhouse Mews in September but, in years since 2017, as Market Mexico at Robson Square.

-And for other kinds of events, check out Vancouver’s Festivals and Events Calendar.
+For other kinds of events, check out Vancouver’s Festivals and Events Calendar.